GoogleCloudPlatform/puppet-google/README.md

   machine destination, a virtual machine gateway or a Compute Engine-operated gateway.
 Packets that do not match any route in the sending virtual machine's routing table will be dropped.
-  A Routes resources must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
+  A Route resource must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.

+- `gcompute_router`
+  Represents a Router resource.

 - `gcompute_snapshot`
   Represents a Persistent Disk Snapshot resource.